YR Donaldson Class

 The children learn by leading their own play, and by taking part in play which is guided by adults.
 There is an ongoing judgement about the balance between activities led by children, and activities led or guided by adults.
 As the children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1.

-- will be on a We recommend that .
+- PE will be on a Thursday morning.
+We recommend that P.E kit is left in school and available at all times.
 As we occasionally have different sports `taster sessions’, which are led by outside coaches.
 These sessions could fall on a different day from our scheduled P.E slot.
 It would be a shame for children to miss out on these extra special lessons.

-- will be set on Google classroom every to be returned the following This will involve a Homework Challenge linked to what the children have been learning about that week in school.
+- Homework will be set on Google classroom every Friday to be returned the following Wednesday.
+This will involve a Homework Challenge linked to what the children have been learning about that week in school.

-- Please don’t forget tochildren’s school uniform and P.E Kit.
+- Please don’t forget to label all children’s school uniform and P.E Kit.

-- I appreciate that parents/ carers are extremely busy, but please try to with your child as often as possible.
+- I appreciate that parents/ carers are extremely busy, but please try to read with your child as often as possible.
 As they say the practise makes perfect!
 By reading more the children will become more comprehensive and confident, which will help with children’s phonics knowledge, understanding, speaking and listening.
-Reading books will be on .
+Reading books will be changed on Monday and Thursday.

 The brilliant Donaldson team- Miss Robinson, Mrs Elsley and Mrs Deragon.